-Well, I think something similar to Return of the King; I’m sure its contriution to the technical aspects of films, so the various costumes, make-up artists, set designers etc. will be honoured.
+Well, I think something similar to Return of the King; I’m sure its contribution to the technical aspects of films, so the various costumes, make-up artists, set designers, etc. will be honored.
 I’m also hoping for an Alan Rickman Oscar for Best Actor in a Supporting Role.
 He really does deserve it.

 Now that all eight films are out, how to feel about the movie series as a whole?
 Favorite?
 Least favorite?